Pop Culture Madness!

 - Maxwell House Coffee

-Cranbrook Ed, one of 14 circus elephants to escaped their circus train.
-The hunt prompted the most unusual telegraph in railway history: "All trains East.
-Keep lookout for elephants on track; advise if sighted from first telegraph office."
+Cranbrook Ed, one of 14 circus elephants to escape their circus train.
+The hunt prompted the most unusual telegraph in railway history: “All trains East.
+Keep a lookout for elephants on track; advise if sighted from the first telegraph office.”

 1926 Pop Culture History

-The Great Stork Derby was a contest held in Toronto from 1926-1936, in which women competed to produce the most babies in order to win $750,000 as stipulated in the will of a wealthy lawyer.
-The prize ended up being split among four women who each had 9 babies.
+The Great Stork Derby was a contest held in Toronto from 1926-1936, in which women competed to produce the most babies to win $750,000 as stipulated in the will of a wealthy lawyer.
+The prize ended up being split among four women with nine babies.

 Invented in 1926, the machine used to measure shoe size is called a Brannock Device.
 It was patented (#1682366) in 1928.